noahgrant/resourcerer/README.md

 };
 ```

 Here, this UserTodosCollection instance will get a `userId` property passed to both its `url` function as well as the options in its [constructor method](/docs/collection.md#constructor).
-We'll also want to add the `'userId'` string to the collection's [static `cacheFields` array](#requesting-prop-driven-data), because each cached collection should be specific to the user:
+We'll also want to add the `'userId'` string to the collection's [static `dependencies` array](#requesting-prop-driven-data), because each cached collection should be specific to the user:

 ```js
 // js/models/user_todos_collection.js